-- 50 g dairy-free spread check soya-free if important
+- 50 g dairy free margarine check soya-free if important - or butter

 - 175 g granulated sugar